dergigi/dergigi.github.io/bitcoin/lessons/ch2-14-sound-money.md

 categories: [bitcoin, lesson]
 ---

+> "The first thing I've got to do," said Alice to herself, as she wandered about
+> in the wood, "is to grow to my right size, and the second thing is to find my
+> way into that lovely garden.
+I think that will be the best plan."
+> <cite>[Lewis Carroll][carroll], [Alice in Wonderland][alice]</cite>

 The most important lesson I have learned from Bitcoin is that in the long run, hard money is superior to soft money.
 Hard money, also